hibiki0827/backsta/project/index.md

 ## What's all this now?

 The aim of this project is to focus on the "repetition positivity" which is a slow positive wave from 5 - 250ms SOT inceasing with standard stimulus repetition.
-It represents the suppression of prediction error resulting by higher sensory levels providing prediction signal to lower levels ().
+It represents the suppression of prediction error resulting by higher sensory levels providing prediction signal to lower levels.
 It is the correspondance of the mismach negativity.
+The question is how the repetition positivity changes before and after being confronted with an oddball.

 The project includes the following parts: